๐ฎEmail address

 Select the encryption method.

-After completing all settings, be sure to perform an SMTP connection (send test).
-If the test succeeds, it indicates you have successfully configured the mail sending function and can use the send feature correctly.
+After completing all settings, be sure to perform the SMTP connection (send test).
+If the test succeeds, it means you have successfully configured the email sending function and can use the send feature correctly.

 If the SMTP setup test fails, please carefully check the following error causes, including account, password, server, and security settings.
-Ensure these settings are correct, then try the test again to confirm everything is working properly.
+Ensure these settings are correct, then try the test again to make sure everything works properly.

 Can emails be forwarded manually?

-We recommend using the native forwarding feature of each mailbox server rather than forwarding manually.
-This is because native forwarding and manual forwarding differ in format; direct forwarding will preserve the original sender and recipient information when entering the system.
-If forwarded manually, the method may differ from the system's channel settings and could be rejected by the system.
+We recommend using each mailbox serverโs native forwarding function rather than forwarding manually.
+This is because native forwarding and manual forwarding differ in form, including that direct forwarding will preserve the original sender and recipient information entering the system.
+If forwarded manually, because the method may differ from the systemโs pipeline settings, it may be rejected by the system.

-When sending by email, if the server rejects it, the system will display specific error reasons in the interface.
+When sending by email, if the server rejects the request, the system will display the specific error reason on the interface.
 This information not only helps you quickly identify the problem but also provides useful reference when communicating with technical personnel.

-In most cases, the issue is usually related to the SMTP server account and password settings.
-If the error messagecontains keywords like "oauth", "credentials" or "password", it indicates account or password authentication failed and the server rejected your request.
-If keywords like "SSL" appear, it may be because the entered SMTP location's SSL does not meet verification requirements and was therefore rejected.
+In most cases, the issue is usually related to the SMTP serverโs account and password settings.
+If the error messagecontains keywords like "oauth", "credentials" or "password", it indicates account or password authentication failed, causing the server to reject your request.
+If keywords like "SSL" appear, it may be because the entered SMTP locationโs SSL does not meet verification requirements and was therefore rejected.

-To quickly resolve such problems, you can check the following key points:
+To quickly resolve such issues, you can check the following key points:

 Account and password: Ensure the SMTP account and password are entered correctly to avoid errors.

-Server settings: Confirm the mail server settings are correct, especially whether the addresses of the incoming and outgoing servers are correct.
+Server settings: Confirm the mail server settings are correct, especially whether the incoming and outgoing server addresses are correct.

 After confirming these details, try connecting to the mail server again.
 These checks can effectively resolve most mail server rejection issues.

 We do not support using email aliases.
-These forms of email addresses often cause deliverability issues.
+These forms of email addresses often cause delivery rate issues.
 To avoid these problems, please use a standard email address as your support address.

-The system does not intervene in processing message content.
-If your message appears garbled, please confirm you are using UTF-8 encoding and check whether the garbled messages come from a specific source or sender.
-If a message appears blank, confirm whether the original message was indeed blank.
+The system does not intervene in processing email content.
+If your email appears garbled, please confirm you are using UTF-8 encoding and check whether the garbled emails come from a specific source or sender.
+If the email displays as blank, confirm whether the original email was blank to begin with.

-Check the handling during forwarding:Check whether there are security-related processing measures (such as content filtering, sensitive keyword replacement, attachment decompression, etc.) affecting message encoding or content.
+Check processing during forwarding:Check whether there are security-related processing measures (such as content filtering, sensitive keyword replacement, attachment decompression, etc.) affecting the email encoding or content.

 Check mail software or service settings:Ensure all related mail clients and servers use consistent character encoding (use UTF-8).